wkelongws/trajectory_clustering_with_cuspatial/README.md

 In this trajectory clustering example, we work on a particular dataset which is description in the following sectio.
 We use `Hausdorff distance` as the similarity metric between trajectories.
 We compute the pairwise similarity matrix and apply agglomerativeClustering (AC) and DBSCAN afterwards.

 In this example, CUSPATIAL can significantly accelerate the computation of the `Hausdorff distance` similarity matrix.
 Comparing to the typical scikit-learning implimentation of `Hausdorff distance` (single CPU thread), CUSPATICAL reduces the computation time from about 11 hours to 7.9 seconds on this paticualr dataset.

+Since we pre-computed the smililarity matrix, we can experiment with different clustering algorithm and different hyperparamter sets much easier.
+In this example we do it in an interactive way using ipython widgets, you may play with the hyperparamter set and see how the clustering result responds.
+Below shows one example each for AC and DBSCAN:

+![alt text][AC]

+![alt text][DB]

 ## Dataset Used